- The following is the recorded version of the help article outlined below.

 To the top of the screen you have the charge up report's summary table displaying the:

-• Cost to Complete - the balance required to “complete” this project based on the approved Quotes less Bills (less overspends).
-This will give you the value required to finish the project without displaying budget blowouts/overspends.
+- Cost to Complete - the balance required to “complete” this project based on the approved Invoices Less Client Estimate.

-These figures exclude GST by default, abd include variations (if any) A handy 'Show GST Inclusive' switch allows you to change all dollar values on the page to include GST.
+These figures exclude GST by default, and include variations (if any) A handy 'Show GST Inclusive' switch allows you to change all dollar values on the page to include GST.

 The charge up report then splits these totals out by category - displaying each categories estimate total, invoiced total, balance still to be invoiced with the % of budget remaining, and the cost to complete figure.
 This allows you to quickly check what you have, and haven't charged your clients yet.